DaleOrders/AWS-Study-Notes/README.md

 ![picture 148](images/76962a32c6bf4cec2eaf042b24b8a8d00ab2a2b54caebd331fad590f1bb79a43.png)

 - cfn-init is run once as part of bootstrapping (user data)
-- ... if CloudFormation::Init is updated, it isn't rerun
+- if CloudFormation::Init is updated, it isn't rerun
 - cfn-hrup helper is a daemon which can be installed
 - it detects changes in resource metadata
-- ... running configurable actions when a change is detected
+- Runs configurable actions when a change in metadata is detected
 - UpdateStack=> updated config on Ec2 instances

 ### CloudFormation ChangeSets